cis3296s22/Sudoku-smasher/README.md

 # How to run
 - Download the latest binary from the Release section on the right on GitHub.
-- Open a shell and navigate to where the .jar file has been downloaded.
+- Open two shells and navigate to where the .jar files have been downloaded.
-- Run on the command line with
+- Run on the command line with one command per shell window
 ```
+java -jar Server.jar
-java -jar Sudoku-smasher.jar
+java -jar Client.jar
 ```
+- You will see terminal outputs for both programs as well as a GUI
-- You will see the output of a good and bad puzzle run in the terminal
+- The programs will not function properly if the client is run before the server

 # How to contribute
 Follow this project board to know the latest status of the project: https://trello.com/b/JFsOyaK5/sudoku-board